Postdoctoral Fellow

 University of Idaho

-I am a Postdoctoral fellow in Computer Science at Stanford University and Stanford Data Science working with Professor Stefano Ermon and Professor Barbara Engelhardt.
-I obtained my PhD in Computer Science from Washington State University where I was advised by Professor Jana Doppa.
-I am working at the intersection of AI, generative models, and scientific discovery.
-My recent work focuses on scalable methods for LLM alignment, active learning, and diffusion-based optimization, with scientific applications ranging from antibiotic discovery to high-throughput screening.
-I design algorithms that reduce annotation and computation costs while improving performance in safety-critical, resource-constrained domains.
-My projects include preference-guided diffusion models, active exploration and efficient sampling strategies for LLMs, and automated multi-objective pipelines for antibiotic discovery validated through wet lab experiments.
-My broader expertise spans Bayesian optimization, uncertainty quantification, and efficient reasoning algorithms for sequential decision-making under uncertainty.
+I am a Postdoctoral fellow in Computer Science at Stanford University and Stanford Data Science, working with Professor Stefano Ermon and Professor Barbara Engelhardt.
+I obtained my PhD in Computer Science from Washington State University, where I was advised by Professor Jana Doppa.
+I am working at the intersection of generative models, decision making, and scientific discovery.
+My recent work focuses on developing scalable algorithms for LLM alignment, RLHF, preference learning, and diffusion-based optimization with scientific applications ranging from antibiotic discovery to high-throughput screening.
+I design methods that integrate reinforcement learning, active learning, and generative modeling to align large generative models with human preferences while improving sample efficiency and safety.
+This includes a risk-assessment strategy to balance improvement and uncertainty in RLHF/DPO exploration, preference-guided diffusion models, and automated multi-objective pipelines for antibiotic discovery, validated through wet lab experiments.
+My recent work also introduced preference datasets to analyze model behavior and reduce hallucinations.
+Broadly, my expertise spans Bayesian optimization, uncertainty quantification, and efficient reasoning algorithms for sequential decision-making.

 Collecting preference data for LLM alignment is challenging and costly, especially in scientific or safety-critical domains where expert input is required.
 We propose a method to pre-select high-impact preference pairs using Sharpe Ratio–based gradient analysis, reducing annotation costs while improving win rates.